NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 	scanner.stopScan(context, pendingIntent);
 ```

-## Background scanning guidlines
+## Background scanning guidelines

 To save power it is recommended to use as low power settings as possible and and use filters.
 However, the more battery friendly settings are used, the longest time to finding a device.
 In general, scanning with `PendingIntent` and `SCAN_MODE_LOW_POWER` or `SCAN_MODE_OPPORTUNISTIC`
-should be used, toghether with report delay set and filters used.
+should be used, together with report delay set and filters used.
 `useHardwareFilteringIfSupported` and `useHardwareBatchingIfSupported` should be set to *true* (default).

 Background scanning on Android 4.3 and 4.4.x will use a lot of power, as all those properties